 Transwell was used to assess cell invasion and migration.
-The upper chamber of the Transwell contained suspended transfected COAD cells in serum-free medium.
-Following that, 10% FBS was introduced into the medium within the lower compartment of the Transwell.
-After an incubation period, DAPI was used to stain cells for 30 minutes with moving cell membranes after they had been treated with 4% paraformaldehyde for 20 minutes at room temperature.
-Lastly, inverted microscopy was applied to record the quantity of migratory cells in the field of view.
-The cell invasion studies were carried out as described previously, with matrigel covered in the upper chamber.
+The upper chamber of the Transwell contained suspended transfected COAD cells in a serum-free medium, while 10% FBS was introduced into the medium within the lower compartment of the Transwell.
+After an incubation period, DAPI was used to stain cells for 30 min with moving cell membranes after they had been treated with 4% paraformaldehyde for 20 min at room temperature.
+The quantity of migratory cells in the field of view was recorded using inverted microscopy.
+Cell invasion studies were carried out as described previously, with matrigel covered in the upper chamber.